 Step 9 – Seek FIRB approval

-It’s very important that the contract you’re signing has the clause “subject to FIRB approval” and 30 days must be allowed for a FIRB decision.
+It’s very important that the contract you’re signing has the clause “subject to FIRB approval”, allowing for 30 days for a FIRB decision.

 At this point, it’s vital to check with your conveyancer or solicitor that the clause is stated in such a way so as to ensure that if your FIRB proposal is rejected, you won’t lose your deposit.